Menu

 Curriculum, learning and teaching

-The school has made very good progress in delivering its CfW offer, as set out in the Curriculum Statement.
-Staff have worked collaboratively in teams across school to ensure a consistent and broad range of learning experiences are developed ad delivered in a consistent cross curricular approach.
+The school has made very good progress in delivering its CfW offer, as set out in its Curriculum Statement.
+Staff have worked collaboratively in teams across school to ensure a consistent and broad range of engaging learning experiences are developed and delivered in a consistent cross curricular approach.
 This has included the children in planning the direction of the learning and has challenged them to excel across each AOLE.
-The Estyn team identified this practice in their report following our inspection.
-‘The school provides a broad and balanced range of learning experiences that are in keeping with the spirit and purposes of the Curriculum for Wales.
-Teachers' planning ensures that pupils have opportunities to advance their own enquiries linked to their projects innovatively’

 A range of monitoring such as listening to learners has identified that pupils are very engaged in all aspects of their work across the curriculum and demonstrate the qualities determined by the four curriculum purposes (ambitious capable learners, enterprising and creative contributors, ethically informed citizens and healthy confident individuals).
-This was also identified in our Estyn report:

 Well-being, equity and inclusion

-A range of provision has ensured all vulnerable learners, and their families where appropriate, have received the support they need.
+A range of provision has ensured all vulnerable learners, and their families, where appropriate, have received the support they need.
 Additional staffing and resources have also been secured to meet the varying needs of our pupils with the most significant needs.

 Top